-You might have been planning to spend part of 2020 sunning yourself on a European island… us too.
-While a spritz in Croatia or Capri might not be on the cards this year, we’ve found something even better.
+You might have been planning to spend part of 2022 sunning yourself on a European island… us too.
+But while the ridiculous costs of flights may mean a spritz in Croatia or Capri might not be on the cards this year, we’ve found something even better.

 We’re talking about a bunch of seriously stunning Australian islands that are just a short boat or charter flight away.
 There’s white sand beaches, azure waters and drool-worthy local eats that are just waiting to fill your gram (and make your mates jealous).